Dannex/Assignment/README.md

     └── terraform.tfvars

 I would have something like above sotred in a git repository.
 One folder for each environment and ahve defined in providers the cloud providers needed: GCP, AWS, AZURE, etc..

+Task3:
+If you have multiple Ubuntu prod instances, How would you monitor them?
+What would be your monitoring strategy?

+I would probably install prometheus client on every ubuntu instance on bootstrap (userdata) and use a separate dedicated instance for Prometheus.
+I would install also Grafana on separate instance and use Prometheus as data source.
+Create dashboards in grafana with defferent metrics like CPU ussage, memory usage, disk usage, etc...
+Create alerts in Grafana for Warnings and Critical with threshold over 70%  for Warning  and 90% for Critical.
+Use Cloudwatch for the health status and alerts if Grafna instance is healthy.